geosolutions-it/MapStore2/docs/user-guide/widgets.md

 <img src="../img/widgets/table-panel.jpg" class="ms-docimage"  style="max-width:450px;"/>

 The toolbar on the top of this panel is similar to the one present in [Chart section](widgets.md#chart).
-In here the user is allowed to select the fields that will be displayed in the widget.
+Here the user is allowed to select the fields that will be displayed in the widget.

 !!!warning
     At least one field must be selected in order to move to the next configuration step.